dotlang/language/doc/RFE.md

 this should be allowed but they cannot access `data` directly. you can define public identifiers however you like but external code cannot access their types that have private type directly.

+? - What if we have `T=nothing` inside a module and we replace it with: `T := int` during import?
+Or vice versa.